oothomas/Explainable-GaitViT/README.md

 # Explainable-GaitViT
-A ViT-Style Masked Autoencoding transformer for human joint kinematic data classification In Press, Code coming soon.
+A ViT-Style Masked Autoencoding transformer for human joint kinematic data classification.
+The paper is in review, the will be published soon.